Why the Anchor?

 Yes, you can see this here or it is available by writing to us at 40 High Road, Port Bannatyne.

-Who is actually going to run the pub?
+Who is going to run the pub?

 What happens to the profits from the business?

 We aim to pay shareholders 2%, which is more than they would get in a savings account, but much less than it would cost us to borrow funds commercially.
 Remaining profits will be reinvested in the Anchor or used to fund other projects in the community.
+We expect to be in a position to provide small amounts of investment for local projects in summer 2023.